-3. Install the Forge API facet, select the API version you wish to use, and press ENTER to confirm installation of required facet dependencies:
+3. Install the Forge API facet, press ENTER to confirm installation of required facet dependencies, and select the API version you wish to use.

-\$ install forge.api
+'''

+$ project install-facet forge.api

+'''

 That's it!
-Now your project is ready to be compiled and installed in Forge, but you may still want to add some commands.
+Now your project is ready to be compiled and installed in Forge, but you may still want to create some Plugins.